Preferred Architecture for Cisco Webex Hybrid Services

 Enables interoperability and firewall traversal with Webex services

-A key component of the Webex Hybrid Call Service is the Call Connector, hosted on the Cisco Expressway-C Connector Host.
-Call Connector provides the following services:
+A key component of Webex Hybrid Call Service is the Call Connector, hosted on the Cisco Expressway-C Connector Host.
+Call Connector provides the call service (Call Service Connect) for Cisco Webex devices and Teams applications.

 Call Service Connect

-Call Service Connect allows integration between Webex Teams and Cisco Unified Communications Manager (Unified CM).
-A prerequisite for Call Service Connect is that Call Service Aware must be deployed and configured.
+Call Service Connect allows integration between Webex and Cisco Unified Communications Manager (Unified CM).

 In order to achieve this, Expressway-C and Expressway-E must be deployed for firewall traversal, so that secure communications to and from the cloud will always be possible.
 In order to account for security requirements, the call will always be encrypted for both signaling and media.

-Figure 17 illustrates the architecture for Call Service Connect and Call Service Aware.
+Figure 16 illustrates the architecture for Webex Hybrid Call Service.

-Figure 17 Architecture for Webex Hybrid Call Service Connect and Call Service Aware
+Figure 16 Architecture for Webex Hybrid Call Service

 Cisco Unified CM connects to Expressway-C for firewall traversal using SIP.